 2. Glass & mirror cleaner

-Our favourite disinfectant is Zoflora because it comes in a variety of beautiful fragrances.
+Our favourite disinfectant is Zoflora, because it comes in a variety of beautiful fragrances.

 4. Furniture polish

-Cut one in half and rub onto limescaled areas.
-Leave the juice to do its thing for 30 minutes, before wiping clean.
+Here at Expert Home Tips, we often prefer using the humble lemon.
+Cut one in half and rub onto the limescale.
+Leave the juice to do its things for 30 minutes before wiping clean.

 6. Washing up liquid